Multiomics-Analytics-Group/vuegen/README.md

 ## About the project

-VueGen automates the creation of reports based on a directory with plots, dataframes, and other files in different formats.
+**VueGen** is a tool that automates the creation of **reports** from bioinformatics outputs, allowing researchers with minimal coding experience to communicate their results effectively.
+With VueGen, users can produce reports by simply specifying a directory containing output files, such as plots, tables, networks, Markdown text, HTML components, and API calls, along with the report format.
+Supported formats include **documents** (PDF, HTML, DOCX, ODT), **presentations** (PPTX, Reveal.js), **Jupyter notebooks**, and [Streamlit][streamlit] **web applications**.

 A YAML configuration file is generated from the directory to define the structure of the report.
 Users can customize the report by modifying the configuration file, or they can create their own configuration file instead of passing a directory as input.
 The configuration file specifies the structure of the report, including sections, subsections, and various components such as plots, dataframes, markdown, html, and API calls.
-Reports can be generated in various formats, including documents (PDF, HTML, DOCX, ODT), presentations (PPTX, Reveal.js), notebooks (Jupyter) or [Streamlit](streamlit) web applications.

 An overview of the VueGen workflow is shown in the figure below: